esluyter/ESTimeline/README.md

 ## Features
 - Non-prescriptive: no server architecture is forced on you, possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project; the basic goal is only to "execute this code at this particular time"
+- Non-linear: "goto" command to jump to a clip or a point in time
-- Comment, Synth, Pattern, Routine, and Env clip types
+- Synth, Pattern, Routine, and Env clip types
   - Bulk editing selected clip parameters
   - Env clips can manage their own bus
   - Clips can reference other clips in the same timeline, to e.g. apply an Env to a Synth parameter